Max Loong: TV career

 He has also hosted MTV Southeast Asia, "MTV Mobbed" Gamepad (gameshow), Pop 10 (chartshow), Pop Inc. (life-style show) and red carpet coverage of the MTV Asia Awards 2006 in Bangkok (Thailand).

-In 2007, Max was chosen as the Musicstar host, which is the Swiss equivalent of American Idol.
+In 2007, Loong was chosen as the Musicstar host, which is the Swiss equivalent of American idol.

-In 2008 and 2009, Max Loong also hosted reality- and entertainment shows such as the S-Factor and Mitsubishi Challenge.
+In 2008 and 2009, Loong also hosted reality- and entertainment shows such as the S-Factor and Mitsubishi Challenge.

-In 2009, he signed on for the 4th season of MusicStar in Switzerland.
+In 2009, he signed on for the fourth season of Musicstar in Switzerland.

 Film career

-In 2003 he has acted in leading roles on the big screen in Swiss movies such as in “Piff Paff Puff”, a movie about gangsters with different racial backgrounds, playing the role of a drug addict.
+In 2003 he acted in leading roles in Swiss movies such as in “Piff Paff Puff”, a movie about gangsters with different racial backgrounds, playing the role of a drug addict.